Academic Registrar: Professor Alison Cotgrave

 The Degree Apprenticeship Team provide the employer liaison and central administration for the University's Degree Apprenticeship programmes.

-The five Faculty Registrars work within the Faculties to ensure consistency in the application of regulation and policy.
+The four Faculty Registrars work within the Faculties to ensure consistency in the application of regulation and policy.
 This includes the provision of advice and guidance on regulation, policy, process and procedure.

 Further information can be found on the Academic Registry's website.